KRMeserve/KRMeserve.github.io/fists_of_fire/README.md

 When the Start Game button goes away, the fight arena shrinks.
 This problem doesn't cause any issues, but is annoying to me.
 Unfortunately, I ran out of time to fix this problem as the other bugs I ran into were either game breaking or ruined the game experience and were higher priority.

 At the start of each game, if both players use their special attacks, sometimes the health totals act unexpectedly.
 Since some of them have healing involved, if their special attack is registered first, they heal first and then take the damage from their opponent.
 You can't heal over 100 though.
 So, sometimes where you think you'd take 20 damage and heal 15, instead you just take 20 damage.

-I'm not sure how to fix this problem though.
+If you selected a class that needed their image to be swapped to face the other direction and then restart the game and choose another class that needed to have the direction it is facing swapped, on your second playthrough you will be facing the wrong way.
+This could have been fixed if I had more time, but I found it the night before the project was due.

 ## Programming Thought Process